Back to the Future: Casting

 Michael J. Fox was the first choice to portray Marty McFly.
-Gale and Zemeckis believed his acting timing in the sitcom Family Ties (1982–1989) as the sophisticated Alex Keaton could be translated to Marty's clumsiness.
+Gale and Zemeckis believed his acting timing in the NBC sitcom Family Ties (1982–1989) as the sophisticated Alex P. Keaton could be translated to Marty's clumsiness.
 Spielberg asked the show's producer Gary David Goldberg to have Fox read the script.
 Concerned Fox's absence would damage Family Ties' success, especially with fellow star Meredith Baxter on maternity leave, Goldberg did not give Fox the script.
 Other young stars were considered, including: John Cusack, C. Thomas Howell, Johnny Depp, Ralph Macchio, Charlie Sheen, Jon Cryer, Ben Stiller, Peter DeLuise, Billy Zane, George Newbern, Robert Downey Jr., Christopher Collet, Matthew Modine, and Corey Hart (who declined to audition).
 Howell was the frontrunner, but Sheinberg preferred Eric Stoltz, who had impressed with his portrayal of Rocky Dennis in an early screening of the drama film Mask (1985).
 With the filming date approaching, Zemeckis opted for Stoltz.
-Sheinberg promised that if Stoltz did not work out they could reshoot the film.
+Sheinberg promised that if Stoltz did not work out, they could reshoot the film.
 The character's name was derived from Used Cars production assistant Marty Casella.
 Zemeckis suggested McFly because it sounded "All-American".

-Among others, Jeff Goldblum, John Lithgow, Dudley Moore, Ron Silver, Robin Williams, John Cleese, Mandy Patinkin, Gene Hackman, and James Woods were considered for the role of Doc Brown.
+Among others, Jeff Goldblum, John Lithgow, Dudley Moore, Ron Silver, Robin Williams, John Cleese, Mandy Patinkin, Gene Hackman, James Woods, and Mark Mothersbaugh were considered for the role of Doc Brown.
 Producer Neil Canton suggested Lithgow, having worked with him and Christopher Lloyd on Buckaroo Banzai (1984).
 Lithgow was unavailable, and the role was offered to Lloyd.
 He was reluctant to join the production until a friend encouraged him to take the part.
 Albert Einstein and conductor Leopold Stokowski inspired Lloyd's wild, white hair.
 Lloyd affected a hunched posture to lower his 6 ft 1 in height closer to the 5 ft 5 in tall Fox.